minhnh/AMR-SS18/amr_braitenberg/README.md

 is implemented by the `braitenberg_vehicle` node.

-The launch file "*braitenberg.launch*" brings up the Stage simulator with "*Octopus*" world (which is well-suited for testing braitenberng vehicles), both nodes from this package,  and dynamic reconfigure GUI.
+The launch file "*braitenberg.launch*" brings up the Stage simulator with "*Octopus*" world (which is well-suited for testing braitenberg vehicles), both nodes from this package,  and dynamic reconfigure GUI.

 ![Octopus world](../amr_stage_worlds/bitmaps/octopus.png)